Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-3.md

 Done!
 It wasn't hard, was it?

 ## Inspecting Blockchain
 All new blocks are now saved in a database, so we can reopen a blockchain and add a new block to it.
-But after implementing this, we lost a nice feature: we cannot print out blockchain blocks anymore, because we don't store blocks in an array any longer.
+But after implementing this, we lost a nice feature: we cannot print out blockchain blocks anymore because we don't store blocks in an array any longer.
 Let's fix this flaw!

 BoltDB allows to iterate over all the keys in a bucket, but the keys are stored in byte-sorted order, and we want blocks to be printed in the order they take in a blockchain.
 Also, because we don't want to load all the blocks into memory (our blockchain DB could be huge!.. or let's just pretend it could), we'll read them one by one.
 For this purpose, we'll need a blockchain iterator: